Adaptive Estimation in Two-way Sparse Reduced-rank Regression

-The rest of the paper is organized as the following.
-In \prettyref{sec:estimator}, we present our new methodology for obtaining simultaneously sparse and low rank estimators of the coefficient matrix.
-Its competitive numerical performance is demonstrated in \prettyref{sec:simu} through both simulation and real data examples.
-In \prettyref{sec:theory}, we provide finite sample upper bounds for the proposed estimator with respect to a collection of squared Schatten norm losses.
-In addition, we derive matching lower bounds and hence show that the proposed estimator is simultaneously adaptive and optimal with respect to all the loss functions under consideration.
-The proofs are presented in \prettyref{sec:proof}.
-An implementation of the proposed estimator together with the code for reproducing the simulation studies is available at \url{http://www-stat.wharton.upenn.edu/~zongming/software/SARRScode.zip}.
+\paragraph{Organization} The rest of the paper is organized as follows. \prettyref{sec:method} presents our new methodology for obtaining a simultaneously sparse and low rank estimator of the coefficient matrix.
+Its competitive numerical performance is demonstrated in \prettyref{sec:num} through both simulated and real data examples.
+In \prettyref{sec:theory}, we provide finite sample upper bounds for (a slight variant of) the proposed estimator with respect to a collection of squared Schatten norm losses.
+In addition, we derive minimax lower bounds and hence show that the proposed estimator is simultaneously adaptive and near optimal with respect to all loss functions under consideration. \prettyref{sec:conclusion} discusses interesting related problems for future research.
+The proofs of the theorems are presented in \prettyref{sec:proof}.